Low cost cremations in Los Angeles

 • Witnessing the cremation

-• Removing medical implants prior to cremation
+• Removing medical implants before cremation

 • Cremation surcharge if deceased weighs over 250 lbs